squid-cache/squid-cache.github.io/MultipleInstances.rst

 == Relevant squid.conf directives ==
  * SquidConf:visible_hostname
-  you may want to keep this unique for troubleshooting purposes
+  you may want to keep this unique for troubleshooting purposes.
  * SquidConf:unique_hostname
   if you don't change the SquidConf:visible_hostname and want your caches to cooperate, at least change this setting to properly detect forwarding loops
  * SquidConf:http_port
   either the various squids run on different ports, or on different IP addresses.
-In the latter case the syntax to be used is {{{1.2.3.4:3128}}} and {{{1.2.3.5:3128}}}
+In the latter case the syntax to be used is {{{192.0.2.1:3128}}} and {{{192.0.2.2:3128}}}.
+A domain name can be used instead of IP address, but take care that the domain(s) used by each instance esolve to different IPs.
  * SquidConf:icp_port, SquidConf:snmp_port
   same as with http_port.
-If you do not need ICP and SNMP, just disable them by setting them to 0.
+If you do not need ICP and SNMP, remove from the config file.
  * SquidConf:access_log, SquidConf:cache_log
   you want to have different logfiles for you different squid instances.
 Squid '''might''' even work when all log to the same files, but the result would probably be a garbled mess.
  * SquidConf:pid_filename
-  this file '''must''' be changed.
-It is used by squid to detect a running instance and to send various internal messages (i.e. {{{squid -k reconfigure}}})
+  this file '''must''' be different for each instance.
+It is used by squid to detect a running instance and to send various internal messages (i.e. {{{squid -k reconfigure}}}).
+   . [[Squid-4]] and later the default uses '''${service_name}''' making it no longer necessary to configure.
+   . [[Squid-3.5]] and older must explicitly set this option to a unique file per instance.
  * SquidConf:cache_dir
   make sure that no overlapping directories exist.
 Squids do not coordinate when accessing them, and shuffling stuff around each others' playground is a '''bad thing ^TM^'''
  * SquidConf:include